She worked in a kitchen that was small by modern standards. To see it, you would think it was the size of a walk-in closet in some homes.

 I hope someday, somewhere, I can find something remotely close to that manicotti again.

-I’d also joke with her about how she was “the last in line” or “the last Sicilian”.
+I’d also joke with her about how she was “the last in line” or “the last Sicilian.”
 She was not the last Sicilian of course, but she was the last of a long line of very influential people on my grandmother’s side of the family.
 Influential to me.
-The men and women who are now part of my history book, traditions needing to be chronicled before my mind slips again, and I forget even one minute detail.
+The men and women who are now part of my history book, traditions needing to be chronicled before my mind slips again, and I forget all details.

 My great aunt and my grandmother were my mentors for almost five decades of my life.
 That is a lot of remembering to do.